City of Vancouver: talkVancouver

 How does this solution bring clarity to the user experience?

 In an interview, a city council member explained that the strongest method for change in decision or policy making is when a resident voices their opinion in person, specifically at a council meeting.
-However, the user journey that a resident may take on the current website was unnecessarily complex.
-Many touchpoints of friction such as buried information, a plethora of links leading to different pages, and a lack of consolidation for the services and support for language and disability hindered a resident from becoming a speaker.
+However, the user journey that a resident may take on the current website is unnecessarily complex.
+Many touchpoints of friction, such as buried information, a plethora of links leading to different pages, and a lack of consolidation for the services and support for language and disability, hindered a resident from becoming a speaker.

 Our solution reduces this friction through a clear navigation, and consistent page layouts.
 To complement the information being presented, we immediately provided residents with possible actions that they could take in response to the content.
 This includes options such as allowing them to sign up to become a speaker at a city council meeting to voice an opinion, providing a feedback form for those with tight time constraints, and displaying regularly updated information cards for upcoming meetings.
-We also created feedback loops through email subscriptions and a status bar in order for a resident to be able to check back about the topic they’re interested in and easily find their way to information again.
+We also created feedback loops through email subscriptions and a status bar so a resident can check back about the topic they’re interested in and easily find their way to information again.
 Our team believes that in aligning these concrete details, residents will better understand what’s going on around them and know their opinions are being heard, which create emotional clarity within our solution.

 As a lead visual designer of the project, I went over to empower the communication between citizens and the city council as a public government website.
 I focused on creating the design to be more accessible.
 The design followed the basic elements of City of Vancouver, and are made for bringing Joy of Use to be accessible to build up the connection to show that city council does listen to citizens.